SekureIT Internet Security & Computer Performance

 Personal Data

-- anything that you, your friends, or family have created, obtained, or sent; photos, documents, work files, emails, etc. - Anything that is important to you and can't be bought again, downloaded, or isn't already online - on storage (on your Google, Microsoft, or Apple account, for instance).
+- anything that you, your friends, or family have created, obtained, or sent; photos, documents, work files, emails, etc. - Anything that is important to you and can't be bought again, downloaded, or isn't already online - on

 The objective here, is to enable you to access all of your personal data again and get back to where you are now (or very recently) if the worst should happen and your laptop, phone or other device is lost, stolen, goes up in smoke, or just fails in a big way.
 How would you do that if one of those things happened now, if you had to replace your device with a new one, without the old one to copy everything over from?
 How would you cope?
 Would you lose important, irreplaceable photos etc, forever?
 Would your business survive?